DigitalPhonetics/IMS-Toucan/README.md

 - [As shown in this paper](http://festvox.org/blizzard/bc2021/BC21_DelightfulTTS.pdf) vocoders can be used to perform super-resolution and spectrogram inversion simultaneously.
 We added this to our HiFi-GAN vocoder.
 It now takes 16kHz spectrograms as input, but produces 48kHz waveforms.
-This is however not present in this branch to stay true to the setup we used for the LAML paper.
-The vocoder module can be used interchangeably though.
 - We officially introduced IMS Toucan in
   [our contribution to the Blizzard Challenge 2021](http://festvox.org/blizzard/bc2021/BC21_IMS.pdf).
 Check out the bottom of the readme for a bibtex entry.